CHRISTINE CURRAN | Executive Director

-Catherine Ruffing Drotleff has shepherded the fundraising and communication activities of ISP since 2013.
-Catherine has spent her career in nonprofit fundraising; immediately prior to joining ISP, she spent over 7 years at The Resurrection Project, a community development nonprofit located in Chicago’s Pilsen neighborhood.
+Catherine Ruffing Drotleff shepherded the fundraising and communication activities of ISP as Director of Development from 2013 until 2021, when she began her role as Director of Advancement and Communications.
+Catherine has spent her career in nonprofit advancement; immediately prior to joining ISP, she spent over 7 years at The Resurrection Project, a community development nonprofit located in Chicago’s Pilsen neighborhood.
 Catherine received her Masters in Pastoral Counseling from Loyola University Chicago, which informed her particular interest in the role of ritual and retreat work as a means of growth, healing, and transformation.
-She lives in Chicago with her husband and son.
+She lives in Cleveland with her husband and children.

-Matthew Meyers joined ISP as a Regional Coordinator in 2016 and has had the pleasure of walking alongside volunteers and alumni in the Midwest and East Coast.
+Matthew Meyers joined ISP as a Regional Coordinator in 2016 started his new role as Director of Programs in 2021.
 He is devoted to working with nonprofits that build communities of hope and provide transformative experiences.
 Prior to joining ISP, Matthew worked with undergraduate students in Campus Ministry and as a live-in residential counselor at Boys Hope Girls Hope Cincinnati.
 Matthew received dual Masters degrees in Public Administration for Nonprofit Management and Theology from Villanova University, which complement and deepen his commitment to ISP’s mission and ministry.
 He lives in Chicago and enjoys playing volleyball, attending theatre, and hiking out West.